-LA beaches can be busy year-round, so it's important to consider scheduling a beach wedding in the later afternoon or early evening when the crowds die down.
-Not only will there be less people around, but there also will be (weather permitting!) a beautiful sunset — perfect for stunning portraits on the beach!
+L.A. beaches can be busy year-round, so it's important to consider scheduling a beach wedding in the later afternoon or early evening when the crowds die down.
+Not only will there be fewer people around, but there will also be (weather permitting!) a beautiful sunset—perfect for stunning portraits on the beach!

 When sending invitations, be sure to notify guests that the ceremony will be on the beach, and as such, they should dress accordingly.
 Heels aren't recommended, but in the case that some guests still arrive unprepared, you may want to offer flip flops as a favor.
 Your guests' shoes (and feet!) will be thanking you.